cado-security/product-help/docs/cado/manage/users-authentication/sso/azure-ad.md

 :::

 5. **Configure Access Control**:
    - Go to **Enterprise Applications** and open the **Properties** blade.
-Ensure that **User assignment required?** is set to `Yes`, meaning only assigned users can log in to Cado.
+Ensure that **User assignment required?** is set to `Yes`, meaning only assigned users can log in to / Forensic Acquisition and Investigation.
      ![Azure Properties](/img/azure-properties.png)
    - Navigate to **Users and Groups**.
    - Click **Add User/Group** to assign users who will have access to the application.
-If you created an admin role, you can assign users to this role to give them admin access within Cado.
+If you created an admin role, you can assign users to this role to give them admin access within / Forensic Acquisition and Investigation.

 6. **Create a Client Secret**:
    - From the home page, go to **Azure Active Directory** and select the **App Registrations** blade.
    - Select your application (you may need to switch to the **All Applications** tab if you're not the owner).
    - Go to the **Certificates & Secrets** blade and click **New Client Secret**.
-   - Make a note of the **Value**; you will need this in Cado.
+   - Make a note of the **Value**; you will need this in / Forensic Acquisition and Investigation.

 7. **Collect Required Information**:
    - In the **Overview** blade, note down the following values: